ARTIST, AUTHOR, ILLUSTRATOR, EDUCATOR

 BUCKLEY

-CELINA BUCKLEY is an artist, author and illustrator based in Co.
-Cork, working across visual storytelling, book illustration and participatory book-making with children and young people.
-She holds an MA in Children’s Book Illustration from Cambridge School of Art and a B.Ed from Mary Immaculate College.
+CELINA BUCKLEY is an author, illustrator, and arts educator based in Co.
+Cork.
+Her practice is fundamentally rooted in visual storytelling, book-making, and fostering creative agency in young people.
+She holds an MA in Children’s Book Illustration from the Cambridge School of Art and a B.Ed from Mary Immaculate College, Limerick.